 |Toddlers (18 – 30 mos)||1:5||15|

 |Kindergarten (44 mos – 7 years)||1:13||26|

 Regulated family child care homes

-- a maximum of five children 0 – 6 years of age including the caregiver’s own children under age six;
+- a maximum of six children under 13 of age including the caregiver’s own children under age six;

-- if the caregiver’s own children are under six years, there may be five school-age children who are more than six years.
+- if the caregiver’s own children are under six years, there may be no more than five school-age children who are more than six years.

 Menus must be posted in an accessible place for parents to see.

-- Children 2.5 years and older in full-day child care are required to have at least two hours outdoor time per day (weather permitting) unless a physician or parent of the child advises otherwise in writing.
+- Children in full-day child care (six hours or more) are required to have at least two hours outdoor time per day (weather permitting) unless a physician or parent of the child advises otherwise in writing.

 - In child care centres, the play area is required to be at ground level, adjacent to the premises, have “appropriate fencing” and allot 5.6 square metres per child.